Ali-HusseinData/Flight_Delay_Prediction/README.md

 # ✈️ Flight Delay Prediction

-A machine learning project to predict whether a flight will be delayed based on historical flight data and weather conditions.
+A machine learning project to predict whether a flight will be delayed using historical flight records.

 ---